 On a hot Little Rock day, cool off on the water with a nice paddle excursion.
 A boat launch at Two Rivers Park will allow you to be in the Little Maumelle River in no time flat.
 And if you want to get a little further away from the city, head to Pinnacle Mountain State Park.

-Kayaks and canoes can be rented at Pinnacle Mountain State Park and SUPs and kayaks can be rented from Rock Town River Outfitters.
+Rent kayaks and canoes at Pinnacle Mountain State Park.
+Rent SUPs and kayaks from Rock Town River Outfitters.

 McCool Travel tip: If you have limited time, energy, or interest, do what we did and sign up for a bike/paddle adventure with Rock Town River Outfitters.
 Bike from their River Market location to their Two Rivers Park location (about nine miles) then do a two-hour kayak or SUP tour from there.

 See also our Fun Places to Kayak in US.

 In addition to the phenomenal two museums mentioned earlier, Little Rock has several other places that museum fans will love to visit.
 Exploring and learning the local history is one of the best things to do in Little Rock Arkansas.

 Arkansas Museum of Fine Arts

 The brand new Arkansas Museum of Fine Arts opened April 22, 2023 after a $159 million renovation.
 It is the only museum in the world designed, landscaped, and executive directed by women.